voraczech/voraczech.com/content/en/dev/ai-links.md

 ## Benchmarking

-This article could change constantly because of the infinite inflow of new and better models.
+I can change this constantly because of the infinite inflow of new and better models.
 It is better to follow some dedicated and better sources.
-I find the most useful to look at sites that measure the performance of individual models.
+I find the most useful to look at sites that benchmarks them.
 They are frequently and well updated.
-As well as benchmarking, they are also useful for finding out current trends - you only need to follow a basic (predefined) view of compared models.
+As well as benchmarking, they are also useful for finding out current trends - you only need to follow a basic (predefined) view of currently compared models.

 - [Artificial Analysis](https://artificialanalysis.ai/)
   - a thorough comparison of AI models